 Reading and Talking to Your Child

-Studies have shown that “a child from a high-income family will experience 30 million more words within the first four years of life than a child from a low-income family…and 125,000 more words of discouragement than encouragement.
-When compared to the 560,000 more words of praise as opposed to discouragement that a child from a high-income family will receive, this disparity is extraordinarily vast.”
+Studies have shown that “a child from a high-income family will experience 30 million more words within the first four years of life than a child from a low-income family.
+Low income children will hear 125,000 more words of discouragement as compared to children from high-income families who will hear 560,000 more words of praise.
+This disparity is extraordinarily vast.”